Introduction

 The td_display!
 Macro

-Just like the td_string! macro but return either a struct implementing Display or a &'static str instead of a Cow<'static, str>.
+Just like the td_string! macro but returns either a struct implementing Display or a &'static str instead of a Cow<'static, str>.

 This is useful if you will print the value or use it in any formatting operation, as it will avoid a temporary String.